christensenmichael0/map-screenshot-service/README.md

 npm run worker
 ```

 #### Running with Docker
-To start the express server and the workers in the same container run (default on dev server):<br>
+To start the express server and the workers in the same container (default on dev server):<br>
 ```
 docker-compose up --build -d
 ```